J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2

-\abstract {} {We derive the stellar mass function (SMF) of quiescent and star-forming galaxies at ${\rm z} \leq 0.2$ using 12-band optical photometry from the third data release (DR3) of the Javalambre Photometric Local Universe Survey (J-PLUS) over $3\,284$ deg$^2$.} {We select $\sim$890\,000 galaxies with $r \leq 20$ mag and photometric redshifts in the range $0.05 \leq {\rm z} \leq 0.20$.
-Stellar masses and star formation rates were derived through spectral energy distribution (SED) fitting with the Code Investigating GALaxy Emission (\texttt{CIGALE}), confronted with spectroscopic samples.
-Galaxies are classified as star-forming or quiescent based on their specific star formation rate (sSFR), adopting a threshold of $\log\ (\mathrm{sSFR} \ [\mathrm{yr}^{-1}]) = -10.2 $.
-We compute SMFs for both populations using the $1/V_{\mathrm{max}}$ method, apply completeness corrections, and a parametric single Schechter function.} {The SMFs derived from J-PLUS DR3 are well described by Schechter functions and agree with previous photometric and spectroscopic studies.
-The characteristic mass for quiescent galaxies, $\log\ (M_{\star}/M_{\odot}) = 10.80$, is larger by $0.4$ dex than that of star-forming galaxies.
+\abstract {} {We derive the stellar mass function (SMF) of quiescent and star-forming galaxies at ${\rm z} \leq 0.2$ using 12-band (five broad plus seven narrow) photometry from the Javalambre Photometric Local Universe Survey (J-PLUS) third data release (DR3) over $3\,284$ deg$^2$, where the narrow bands improve photometric-redshift and stellar property precision relative to purely broadband surveys. } {We selected $\sim 890\,000$ galaxies with $r \leq 20$ mag and photometric redshifts in the range $0.05 \leq z \leq 0.20$ over an effective area of $2\,881$ deg$^2$, corresponding to a comoving volume of $V \simeq 1.6 \times 10^{8}\,\mathrm{Mpc}^3$.
+Stellar masses and star formation rates were derived through spectral energy distribution (SED) fitting with the Code Investigating GALaxy Emission (\texttt{CIGALE}), and confronted with spectroscopic samples.
+Galaxies were classified as star-forming or quiescent based on their specific star formation rate (sSFR), adopting a threshold of $\log\ (\mathrm{sSFR}\ [\mathrm{yr}^{-1}]) = -10.2$.
+We computed SMFs for both populations using the $1/V_{\mathrm{max}}$ method, applied completeness corrections, and fit a parametric single Schechter function. } {The SMFs derived from J-PLUS DR3 are well described by Schechter functions and agree with previous photometric and spectroscopic studies.
+The characteristic mass for quiescent galaxies, $\log\ (M_{\star}/M_{\odot}) = 10.80$, is higher by $0.4$ dex than that of star-forming galaxies.
 The faint-end slope is steeper for star-forming galaxies ($\alpha = -1.2$) than for quiescent ones ($\alpha = -0.7$).
 The quiescent fraction increases by $40$\% per dex in stellar mass, reaching $f_{\rm Q} > 0.95$ at $\log\ (M_{\star}/M_{\odot}) > 11$.
-Comparisons with the GAlaxy Evolution and Assembly (GAEA) semi-analytic model show an overabundance of star-forming galaxies, particularly at intermediate masses.} {The SMFs and quiescent fraction from J-PLUS DR3 are consistent with the literature and provide valuable constraints for galaxy formation models.
-Quiescent galaxies represent $45$\% of the number density at $\log M_{\star} > 9$, but contribute $75$\% of the stellar mass density.
+Comparisons with the GAlaxy Evolution and Assembly (GAEA) semi-analytic model show an overabundance of simulated star-forming galaxies, particularly at intermediate masses.} {The SMFs and quiescent fraction from J-PLUS DR3 are consistent with the literature and provide valuable constraints for galaxy formation models.
+Quiescent galaxies represent $45$\% of the number density at $\log M_{\star} > 9$ but contribute $75$\% of the stellar mass density.
 This work lays the groundwork for studies of environmental quenching using J-PLUS.
-The inclusion of seven narrow-band filters improves redshift precision by $20$\%, enabling more accurate SED fitting and galaxy classification.
+The inclusion of seven narrowband filters improves redshift precision by $20$\%, enabling more accurate SED fitting and galaxy classification.
 These methods and findings can be extended with J-PAS, which will provide deeper and higher-resolution photometry over a wider spectral range.}

 \keywords{galaxies: evolution – galaxies: mass function – galaxies: star formation – surveys – methods: data analysis}

 \nolinenumbers